Mixing on Stochastic Staircase Transformations: Examples of Mixing Transformations

+We conclude the paper by placing Ornstein's construction of mixing rank-one transformations in the context of our result.
+Let $\{x_{n,j}\}$ for $j\in\{0,\ldots,r_{n}-1\}$ be iid uniform random variables on the set $\{-t_{n},\ldots,t_{n}\}$ where $t_{n}$ is small compared to $h_{n}$.
+Set $s_{n,j} = 2h_{n-1} + x_{n,j+1} - x_{n,j}$.
+The rank-one transformations with $\{s_{n,j}\}_{\{r_{n}\}}$ as spacer sequences with $t_{n} = h_{n-1}$ are Ornstein's original construction (see \cite{Or72}).
+His result is that if $r_{n} \to \infty$ sufficiently fast then almost surely such transformations are mixing.
 Set $b_{n,j} = s_{n,j} - s_{n,j-1} = x_{n,j+1} - 2x_{n,j} + x_{n,j-1}$.
 Then the $b_{n,j}$ are a permutable sequence of aperiodic random variables with finite first moment bounded by $4t_{n}$ since the $x_{n,j}$ are iid uniform.
 Thus a rank-one transformation with spacer sequence $\{s_{n,j}\}_{\{r_{n}\}}$ is a stochastic staircase transformation (per our remarks about stochastically generated dynamical sequences).
-Our main theorem then implies that such transformations are mixing provided only that $t_{n}$ is bounded by some polynomial in $r_{n}$ (a much more relaxed condition than in Ornstein's paper).
+Our main theorem then implies that such transformations are mixing provided only that $t_{n}$ is bounded by some polynomial in $r_{n}$ and that $r_{n} \to \infty$ (a much more relaxed condition than in Ornstein's paper).
 Variables with distribution given by $X - 2Y + Z$ where $X,Y,Z$ are uniform iid are not uncommon in probability theory and are precisely what gives the Ornstein construction.
-If we apply our result directly to $b_{n}$ being a uniform variable we obtain mixing transformations ``somewhere between" random staircases and Ornstein's construction (sums of uniform variables as spacers).
+If we apply our result directly to $b_{n}$ being a uniform variable we obtain mixing transformations somewhere between random staircases and Ornstein's construction (sums of uniform variables as spacers).

-\section{Random Polynomial Staircases}
+\subsection{Random Polynomial Staircases}